 0300 555 0333

-The above complaints procedure also applies to complaints arising concerning our bill.
-There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; and that if all, or part, of a bill remains unpaid, the firm may be entitled to charge interest.
+The procedure above also applies to complaints arising concerning our bill.
+There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; The Legal Ombudsman may not consider a complaint about a bill if you have applied to the Court for assessment of that bill.

 Raising concerns with our regulator